Geoportail-Luxembourg/geoportailv3/README.md

 Translations
 ------------

-The translation worflow is as follows:
+The translation workflow is as follows:
 - make update-pots # Replace pot files with new ones using a running composition
 - make update-translations # push new pots to transifex
 - make pull-translations # retrieve pos from transifex